 And assaults on aid convoys and looting of supplies have become increasingly common, making it difficult — and dangerous — to reach in-need families with the support they need to survive.

-Nationwide, hundreds of thousands of young ones are facing an uncertain future — according to UNICEF, over half the country’s children are out of school.
+Nationwide, hundreds of thousands of young ones are facing an uncertain future — according to UNICEF, 75 percent of the country’s children are out of school.
 Find out how we get kids to class during conflict ▸

 "I worry about my children.
 I don't know when this war will stop," says Mary.
 "There is no good news.
 There is only talk of fighting and attacks.
 The children have no food to eat.
 The children have no school to go to.
 Our children are becoming soldiers."